aronfiechter/UROP2017-FSVD/README.md

 Created `OurGroupIpelets/FSVD_L2/` folder with usual `lua/libCGAL_fsvd_l2.lua`,
 `fsvd_l2.cpp` and copied `CMakeLists.txt` from other Ipelets.
 Back to given FCVD_HVD_Bisectors Ipelet: implement FSVD here using envelopes.
+Moved function `FCVDStar` to number 11, inserted `FSVD` as number 10.
+Added comments everywhere and corrected some spacing and indentation.